torvalds/linux/Documentation/scsi/scsi_eh.rst

 As can be seen above, once any scmd is added to shost->eh_cmd_q, SHOST_RECOVERY shost_state bit is turned on.
-This prevents any new scmd to be issued from blk queue to the host; eventually, all scmds on the host either complete normally, fail and get added to eh_cmd_q, or time out and get added to shost->eh_cmd_q.
+This prevents any new scmd to be issued from blk queue to the host; eventually, all scmds on the host either complete analrmally, fail and get added to eh_cmd_q, or time out and get added to shost->eh_cmd_q.

 If all scmds either complete or fail, the number of in-flight scmds